 Nearly a third of Indigenous Australians live in a remote settlement.
-This page provides information on some of the communities Nigel visits in his role as chair of the Senate Select Committee on Regional and Remote Indigenous Communities, Shadow Minister for Indigenous Affairs, and as a Territorian who loves ‘getting out bush’.
+This page provides information on some of the communities Nigel visits in his role as Senator for the Northern Territory, and Shadow Minister for Indigenous Affairs.

 Wadeye, pronounced Wad-air and also known as Port Keats, is the largest Indigenous community in the Northern Territory, situated on the western edge of the Daly River Reserve near the West Australian border.
 In February, Nigel visited Wadeye to talk with residents about income quarantining, and to inspect the first two houses built under the Strategic Indigenous Housing and Infrastructure Program.